 The elaborate silver gilt dress hook would have been paired with a matching loop, similar to modern day hooks and eyes, and would have been part of a set which fastened the front of his jacket instead of buttons.

-An expensive loss at the time – but after being unearthed by a metal detectorist back in 2015, the tiny but exquisite item will shortly be acquired by the museum, with the help of the Friends of Helston Museum who are helping with the purchase costs.
+An expensive loss at the time – but after being unearthed by metal detectorist Rosemary Rundle back in 2015, the tiny but exquisite item will shortly be acquired by the museum, with the help of the Friends of Helston Museum who are helping with the purchase costs.

 After being examined by Anna Tyacke, finds liaison officer for Cornwall, the item was declared to be Treasure Trove by the coroner, and has since been at the British Museum for further examination and valuation.